-From time-to-time, we enter into agreements with our affiliated investment adviser, related persons, or subsidiaries by which the affiliated investment adviser, related person or subsidiary utilizes the services of one or more of our employees and may pay a fee to us, or we utilize the services of one or more employees of an affiliated investment adviser, related person or subsidiary and may pay a fee to the affiliated investment adviser, related person or subsidiary.
-In these arrangements, the employee is subject to our supervision and supervision by the affiliated investment adviser, related person or subsidiary.
+From time-to-time, we enter into agreements with our affiliated investment advisers or related persons by which the affiliated investment adviser or related person utilizes the services of one or more of our employees and may pay a fee to us, or we utilize the services of one or more employees of an affiliated investment adviser or related person and may pay a fee to the affiliated investment adviser or related person.
+In these arrangements, the employee is subject to our supervision and supervision by the affiliated investment adviser or related person.

-From time-to-time, we may enter into arrangements with our affiliated investment advisers to recommend clients or investors to each other.
+We have entered into, and in the future may enter into arrangements with our affiliates to recommend clients or investors to each other.
 If we pay a cash fee to anyone for soliciting clients or investors in private funds on our behalf (such persons, "promoters") or if we receive a cash fee from another investment adviser for recommending clients to it, we comply with the requirements of Rule 206(4)-1 under the Advisers Act (the "Marketing Rule") to the extent that they apply.
 Subject to certain exemptions, the Marketing Rule requires a written agreement between the investment adviser and the promoter and that the promoter provide clear and prominent disclosures concerning the identity of the promoter, the nature of the compensation and applicable conflicts of interests to the potential client at the time that the solicitation is made.
 As required by the Marketing Rule, except for uncompensated or "de minimis" compensation (as defined in the Marketing Rule) arrangements, we will not engage a promoter if that person has been subject to securities regulatory or criminal sanctions that meet the definition of a disqualifying event under the Marketing Rule within the preceding ten years.
-Please see "Item 14 - Client Referrals and Other Compensation," below.
+Please see "Item 14 - Client Referrals and Other Compensation." below.